How Vulnerable Is My Learned Policy? Universal Adversarial Perturbation Attacks On Modern Behavior Cloning Policies: INTRODUCTION

-However, the robustness of LfD models to adversarial attacks has been largely overlooked in prior research, particularly in the context of robotic manipulation tasks.
-Prior works have only focused on analyzing the vulnerability of a single type of LfD algorithm in isolation~\cite{hall2020studying,wu2023adversarial,boloor2019simple,Chen2024DiffusionPA}.
-By contrast, we perform the first investigation of the relative vulnerabilities of different LfD algorithms under universal adversarial perturbations.
+Adversarial attacks are a widely studied area in machine learning that aim to develop imperceptible perturbations to change the output of machine learning models~\cite{Szegedy2013IntriguingPO,Goodfellow2014ExplainingAH,chakraborty2021survey}.
+However, the robustness of BC models to adversarial attacks has been largely overlooked in prior research, particularly in the context of robotic manipulation tasks.
+Prior works either only analyze the vulnerability of a single type of BC algorithm in isolation while only considering white-box attacks~\cite{hall2020studying,wu2023adversarial,boloor2019simple,Chen2024DiffusionPA} or investigate attacks in RL settings ~\cite{Mo2023AttackingDR, Sun2020StealthyAE,Pattanaik2017RobustDR,he2023quantifying}, where an AI agent learns from expected reward in the environment rather than learning purely from human demonstrations in absence of a reward signal.
+By contrast, we perform the first investigation of the relative vulnerabilities of different BC algorithms under both white- and black-box attacks via universal adversarial perturbations.
 In our work we first examine post-deployment white-box attacks, where an adversary has access to the trained model parameters but cannot modify the training process.
-Unlike training-time attacks that aim to corrupt the learning process, our attacks target the inference phase, attempting to cause task failures through carefully crafted perturbations to visual observations.
-While prior work focuses on attacks that require expensive test-time optimization of pixel perturbations per input state, we demonstrate the effectiveness of whitebox universal adversarial attacks---attacks that optimize a single perturbation that is designed to work across the entire input distribution---across a variety of LfD algorithms.
-These attacks are efficient to implement since they do not require any test-time optimization and shed light on the susceptibility of popular LfD algorithms to adversarial attacks.
-In particular, we evaluate the adversarial robustness of several leading LfD frameworks, including Vanilla Behavior Cloning (BC), LSTM-GMM ~\cite{Mandlekar2021WhatMI}, Implicit Behavior Cloning (IBC)~\cite{florence2021implicit}, Diffusion Policy~\cite{chi2023diffusionpolicy}, and Vector Quantizied-Behavior Transformer (VQ-BET)~\cite{Lee2024BehaviorGW} and find that they are all highly susceptible to offline-generated, universal adversarial attacks.
+Unlike dataset attacks that aim to corrupt the learning process~\cite{goldblum2022dataset,kalra2025dataset}, our attacks target the inference phase, attempting to cause task failures through perturbations to visual observations.
+While prior work focuses on attacks that require expensive test-time optimization of pixel perturbations per input state~\cite{hall2020studying,wu2023adversarial,boloor2019simple,Chen2024DiffusionPA}, we demonstrate the effectiveness of universal adversarial attacks~\cite{MoosaviDezfooli2016UniversalAP}---attacks that optimize a single perturbation that is designed to work across the entire input distribution---across a variety of BC algorithms.
+These attacks are efficient to implement since they do not require any test-time optimization and shed light on the susceptibility of popular BC algorithms to adversarial attacks.
+In particular, we evaluate the adversarial robustness of five popular BC frameworks: Vanilla Behavior Cloning (Vanilla BC)~\cite{pomerleau1988alvinn}, Long Short-Term Memory with Gaussian Mixture Model (LSTM-GMM) ~\cite{Mandlekar2021WhatMI}, Implicit Behavior Cloning (IBC)~\cite{florence2021implicit}, Diffusion Policy (DP)~\cite{chi2023diffusionpolicy}, and Vector Quantized Behavior Transformer (VQ-BET)~\cite{Lee2024BehaviorGW} and find that they are all highly susceptible to offline-generated, universal adversarial attacks.